mshih01/aacalc2/ENHANCEMENTS.md

     		max ipc profit optimization:
     		input.optimizeMode = 'maxProfit'
-    		input.solveType = 'exhaust'
+    		input.solveType = 'gridSearch'
     		input.numRecommendations = 3		// number of recommendations to return.
     		// only works for optimizing attacker army
-    		// todo... input complexity needs to be controlled for this one, since it is doing exhaustive search.,
-    	// todo... add max IPC support for other  solveType -- maybe gridSearch, or linearSearch..
+			// done... added max IPC support for other solveTypes -- gridSearch and linearSearch

 ### use attackers from previous wave

 ```
 WaveInput.use_attackers_from_previous_wave  -- optional, default false.
-    When true, the surviving attackers from the previous wave continue
+    When true, the surviving attackers from the previous wave defend in
-    fighting in the current wave instead of the surviving defenders.
+    the current wave instead of the surviving defenders.
 This
     is useful for modeling "capture and hold" scenarios where the
-    attacking force pushes through consecutive territories.
+    attacking force need to defend against counter attack.

     Role reversal is cumulative: each wave where this flag is true toggles
     the attack/defense sides for the "All Waves Summary" totals.